Skip to main content

 Depth · ●●●● architect-led practice · ●●● shipped repeatedly · ●● working knowledge · ● selective engagements

 Commerce expertise compounds.
 Software comes and goes.
-The judgement that runs underneath stays.
+The judgement underneath it stays.

 31